Absence and reintegration

 • Long-term sickness absence folder

-This information is intended for UT staff members who have been absent for more than six nine months.
-In the seventh ninth month after the onset of illness, the employee will receive a letter about the salary reduction after nine twelve months of illness as well as the “Long-term sickness absence folder”.
+This information is intended for UT staff members who have been absent for more than nine months.
+In the ninth month after the onset of illness, the employee will receive a letter about the salary reduction after twelve months of illness as well as the “Long-term sickness absence folder”.

 Contact